sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 > In case no deadline is set for a task, the DM algorithm is the same as the RM algorithm, because the period is the implicit deadline
 > if nothing else is said.

+DM has also a feasiability test:

+Considering the nomenclature of S_1 is the highies priority service and S_n is the lowest priority service

+For all services, if the deadline interval (D) is long enough to contain the service execution time interval (C) plus all the interfering execution time intervals.
+Then the service is feasible.
+If all services are feasible the the system is feasible:

+∀ i: 1 =< i =< n: (C_i / D_i) + (I_i / D_i) =< 1.0

+The interference is from services of higher priority.

+I_i = Sum(j=1 ... i-1) \[ D_i / T_i \] * C_j

+The interference to service S_i is due the preemption by all highier priority services from S_1 to S_i-1, and the total interference time is the number of releases of S_j over the deadline interval D_i for S_i multiplied by S_j  execution time C_j for all S_j which have greater priority that S_i

+D_i / T_j  <- Worst case number of releases of S_j over deadline intervals for S_i

+This test is an overestimation, due it considers that all the interferences are full, when they could be partial.
+But is useful as a feasibility test.

 EXAMPLE RM (rate monotonic) SCHEDULING:
 ======================================